swiftlang/swift-evolution/proposals/NNNN-Swift-enum-strings-ported-to-Objective-c.md

 ```

-### The counter part to NS_EXTENSIBLE_STRING_ENUM

 ```
-// a new attribute `@objcstring` can be applied to a struct to make it available to objective-c:
+// `@objc` and `String` can be applied to a struct to make it available to objective-c:
 //

-@objcstring
+@objc
-public struct Planets {
+public struct Planets: String {
-  public let rawValue: String //<- This should be automatically defined by @objcstring init(rawValue: String) { self.rawValue = rawValue } //<- This should be automatically defined by @objcstring
+  public let rawValue: String //<- This should be implicit and the user should not need to add it init(rawValue: String) { self.rawValue = rawValue } //<- This should be implicit and the user should not need to add it

   public static let Earth = Planets(rawValue: "Earth") //<- user defines these public static let Venus = Planets(rawValue: "Venus") //<- user defines these